Can You Run with Plantar Fasciitis? What a Podiatrist Actually Recommends

 Frequently Asked Questions About Running With Plantar Fasciitis

-Q: Can you run with plantar fasciitis?
+Q: Is it OK to run through plantar fasciitis?

-Q: What causes plantar fasciitis in runners?
+Q: How long does plantar fasciitis last in runners?

 Q: When should you see a podiatrist about plantar fasciitis?